Checker Motors Corporation: Mechanical

 The car had very poor fuel economy, as the tall front end and engine compartment had been designed for a Continental 226-cubic-inch inline six, which required the large engine compartment.
 In 1964, Checker ceased using Continental engines.
 Continental had been losing money on each unit sold to Checker for several years and Checker was not interested in a price increase.
 Checker experimented with several engine options, including the Chrysler 318.
 Eventually it went to a Chevrolet straight six.
 That engine, along with an optional Chevrolet V8, was used until the late 1970s.
 Engines and drivetrains matched the full-sized Chevrolet models.
 During the 1970s the Impala's Turbo-Hydramatic 400 transmission was fitted to all Checker sedans.
 Some of the last Checkers built were equipped with Oldsmobile 350 Diesel V8s.

 When GM discontinued the straight six in its full-sized Chevrolet models for 1980, Checker purchased a small V6 that was also used in the big Chevrolets.
-However, the large and tall grill and hood made for poor aerodynamics, which contributed to the car's poor fuel economy.
+However, the large and tall grille and hood made for poor aerodynamics, which contributed to the car's poor fuel economy.
 A number of the V6s were converted to use propane as fuel.